Optical Coherence Tomography for Imaging of Coronary Arteries

 Optical coherence tomography (OCT) is an imaging technique that uses near-infrared light to image the coronary arteries.
 Potential applications in cardiology include evaluating the characteristics of coronary artery plaques for the purpose of risk stratification and following coronary stenting to determine the success of the procedure.

-Optical coherence tomography (OCT) has important similarities to intravascular ultrasound (IVUS), and also important differences.
-Ultrasound uses acoustic waves for imaging, while OCT uses near-infrared electromagnetic light waves.
+OCT has important similarities to intravascular ultrasound (IVUS), and also important differences.
+Ultrasound (US) uses acoustic waves for imaging, while OCT uses near-infrared electromagnetic light waves.
 OCT generates cross-sectional images by using the time delay and intensity of light reflected from internal tissue structures.(1) The main obstacle to OCT is the difficulty of imaging through blood, necessitating saline flushes or occlusion techniques to obtain images.
-Frequency-domain OCT is a newer generation device that partially alleviates this problem by allowing faster scanning and less need for blood clearing.(1)
+Frequency-domain OCT (FD-OCT) is a newer generation device that partially alleviates this problem by allowing faster scanning and less need for blood clearing.(1)

-OCT has higher resolution than ultrasound but more shallow penetration of tissue.
-Tissue resolution of up to 5-10 µm has been achieved, which is approximately 10 times greater than ultrasound.
-However, the technique is limited by its inability to penetrate more than several millimeters in depth.(2) This is compared to IVUS, which has a penetration depth of approximately 10 mm.(1)
+OCT has higher resolution than US but more shallow penetration of tissue.
+Tissue resolution of up to 5 to 10 µm has been achieved, which is approximately 10 times greater than US.
+However, the technique is limited by its inability to penetrate more than several millimeters in depth.(2) This is compared with IVUS, which has a penetration depth of approximately 10 mm.(1)

 One goal of intravascular imaging has been to risk stratify atherosclerotic plaques regarding their risk of rupture.
-Intravascular ultrasound has defined a “vulnerable” coronary plaque that may be at higher risk for rupture.
+Intravascular US has defined a “vulnerable” coronary plaque that may be at higher risk for rupture.
 Characteristics of the vulnerable coronary plaque include a lipid-rich atheroma with a thin fibrous cap.
 Other features of vulnerable plaques include a large lipid pool within the vessel wall, a fibrous cap of 6 µm or less, and macrophages positioned near the fibrous cap.(3)

 Another goal of intravascular imaging is as an adjunct to percutaneous coronary intervention (PCI) with stent placement.
 Stent features that are often evaluated immediately post-procedure include the position of the stent, apposition of the struts to the vessel wall, and presence of thrombus or intimal flaps.
 These features are a measure of procedural success and optimal stent placement.
-Subsequent follow-up intravascular imaging at several months to 1 year post-stenting can be used to evaluate neoendothelialization on the endoluminal surface of the stent.
-The presence of neo-intimal coverage of drug-eluting stents and the absence of stent thrombosis have been correlated with favorable outcomes.
-(2) Therefore, the adequacy of neo-intimal coverage has been proposed as an intermediate outcome in clinical trials of stenting.
+Subsequent follow-up intravascular imaging at several months to 1 year post-stenting can be used to evaluate neo-endothelialization on the endoluminal surface of the stent.
+The presence of neointimal coverage of drug-eluting stents and the absence of stent thrombosis have been correlated with favorable outcomes.
+(2) Therefore, the adequacy of neointimal coverage has been proposed as an intermediate outcome in clinical trials of stenting.

 Medical policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer service representative to determine whether there are any benefit limitations applicable to this service or supply.
 This medical policy does not apply to Medicare Advantage.

 Optical coherence tomography (OCT) is intended as an alternative to intravascular ultrasound (IVUS) for imaging the coronary arteries.
 Therefore, the most relevant type of studies in evaluating the utility of OCT includes a head-to-head comparison between OCT and IVUS.
-These studies are limited by the lack of a true gold standard for intravascular imaging but nevertheless can compare the frequency and type of findings between the two types of imaging.
+These studies are limited by the lack of a true criterion standard for intravascular imaging but nevertheless can allow comparison of the frequency and type of findings between the two types of imaging.
 Single-arm case series of OCT provide less useful information.
 Results from case series can characterize the findings that are obtained from OCT, use these findings to predict future events, and provide important information on adverse events.
 However, case series provide limited data on the comparative efficacy of OCT and IVUS.

 Technical performance of OCT